...

 Jenni AI provides step-by-step writing guidance, helping students build their essays one paragraph at a time.
 This tool is particularly helpful for students who feel overwhelmed by the blank page or struggle to keep ideas cohesive.

-It offers paraphrasing help, citation prompts, and tone suggestions, all while maintaining a clean, distraction-free interface.
+This academic writer tool offers paraphrasing help, citation prompts, and tone suggestions, all while maintaining a clean, distraction-free interface.
 As an educator, you’ll appreciate that students are nudged to write logically and reflectively rather than just copy-pasting outputs.

 ProsCons